wp-plugins/genesis-layout-extras/readme.txt

 * French (fr_FR): Français - user-submitted by [Grégoire Noyelle](http://www.gregoirenoyelle.com/)
 * Italian (it_IT): Italiano - user-submitted by [Marco Rosselli](http://www.prenotazionetraghetti.com/)
 * Hindi (hi_IN - for India): user-submitted by Love Chandel
+* Swedish (sv_SE): Svenska - user-submitted, only a few strings yet...
 * Spanish (es_ES): Español - user-submitted, only a few strings yet...
 * For custom and update-secure language files please upload them to `/wp-content/languages/genesis-layout-extras/` (just create this folder) - This enables you to use fully custom translations that won't be overridden on plugin updates.
 Also, complete custom English wording is possible with that as well, just use a language file like `genesis-layout-extras-en_US.mo/.po` to achieve that.

 **Easy plugin translation platform with GlotPress tool:** [**Translate "Genesis Layout Extras"...**](http://translate.wpautobahn.com/projects/genesis-plugins-deckerweb/genesis-layout-extras)

 *Note:* All my plugins are internationalized/ translateable by default.
 This is very important for all users worldwide.
 So please contribute your language to the plugin to make it even more useful.
 For translating I recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/), which works fine on Windows, Mac and Linux.

+== Future Roadmap for Genesis Layout Extras ==
+* Adding more supported plugins that come with post types
+* If it makes sense, maybe even add more layout options...
+* When needed, adding more supported child themes
+* In general, improving the code and overall user experience
+* Hopefully, I can even offer more translations in future :)

 == Check out my other Genesis Plugins ==
 * [Genesis Prose Extras](http://wordpress.org/plugins/genesis-prose-extras/) - add-on for Prose child theme